Charles Fernley Fawcett: World War II

 After the outbreak of World War II in 1939, Fawcett joined the Polish Army but had been in barracks for only a week before escaping from the advancing Nazis and hitchhiking back to Paris.
 He tried to join both U.S. Intelligence and the French Armed Forces but his services were declined, so he briefly joined the Section Volontaire des Américains of the French ambulance corps in 1940.
 He was on his way to North Africa to join the French Resistance when he heard about Varian Fry, who would go on to rescue over 2,000 Jews from Vichy France with the help of a handful of people, Fawcett among them.
 Among the most famous people they rescued were Franz Werfel, Marc Chagall, Heinrich Mann and Hannah Arendt.

-"I went to see him and he wasn’t very interested until I told him I’d been a professional wrestler.
-He said, 'Maybe we could use you to sort of keep order.
-Anybody who’s not supposed to be there, you can get rid of them'," Fawcett recalled in an interview with Dr. Stephen D. Smith in 1998.
-"Fry was perhaps one of the most idealistic men I had ever known and certainly the most unassuming.
-We got rid in a hurry of his little bow-tie and striped suit.
-Out of place completely in Marseille.
-Maybe one of the reasons he got away with a lot was because he looked so innocent."